-The current hiring period for summer 2016 is now closed.
-Please check back with us in March or April of 2017 for next summer's opportunities.
+The current hiring period is closed.
+Please check back with us in March or April for next summer's opportunities.

 The Teacher Ranger Teacher program is a professional development opportunity for K-12 teachers to spend the summer acquiring new skills in experiential learning through a program provided by a partnership between the National Park Service (NPS) and the University of Colorado Denver (CUD).
 The participants spend between four and six weeks in a NPS unit developing a major educational project and participating in an online graduate course from CU Denver.
 The goal of the program is to train teachers in the resources and themes of the NPS so that they can return to their schools in the fall and incorporate their new skills into their classroom activities.
 NPS aims to especially reach students from underserved schools and districts by recruiting teachers from Title 1, urban or rural schools and from tribal schools to participate in the Teacher Ranger Teacher program.

 Provide access to the rich resources of the national parks for inclusion into classroom curricula